 We love to help families grow.

 Preconception is an important stage that can lay the groundwork for increased fertility, easier conception, and a healthier pregnancy.
-We are skilled at intrauterine inseminations (IUI).
-We specialize in fertility and insemination for LGBTQ individuals and families.
+I offer skilled intrauterine inseminations (IUI) services.
+I specialize in fertility and insemination for LGBTQIA2S+ individuals and families.

-If you are planning an insemination, we discuss donor seletion, review important legal aspects to consider, and chat about your plan going forward.
-And of course there will be plenty of time to answer any questions you have.
+If you are planning an insemination, we discuss donor selection, review important legal aspects to consider, and chat about your plan going forward.
+And of course there will be plenty of time to answer your questions.
 The initial consultation entitles you to 3 months of ongoing email and phone support as needed.
 This can include things like a diet diary review, helping you decipher your fertility chart and your precise ovulation day, or consultations about referrals for alternative therapies or fertility medications.

-We offer IUI (intrauterine insemination) in our office or in your home (travel fee applies).
-We are the only local midwifery practice that can wash fresh sperm from a known donor for IUI.
-Additionally, many of our clients choose to use frozen sperm from a sperm bank.
+I offer IUI (intrauterine insemination) in the office or in your home (travel fee applies).
+I am the only local midwifery practice that washes fresh sperm from a known donor for IUI.
+Alternatively, many of my clients choose to use frozen sperm from a sperm bank.
 Leading up to the insemination, you receive on-call phone and email support as needed.
 We schedule your insemination around your ovulation, appointments are often on weekends or in the evening and/or early mornings.

-Most of our insemination clients are healthy folks without serious fertility issues looking for a low-intervention insemination.
+Most of my insemination clients are healthy folks without serious fertility issues looking for a low-intervention insemination.
 For many, the only reason they are choosing to do an insemination is because they lack easy access to sperm.
-We can help you determine whether you’re a good candidate for a low-intervention insemination.
+I can help you determine whether you’re a good candidate for a low-intervention insemination.

-As licensed midwives, we cannot prescribe fertility medications such as clomid or the trigger shot, nor can we perform an ultrasound to check for follicle development.
-We are happy to refer you to skilled local providers for those types of services.
+Licensed midwives cannot prescribe fertility medications such as clomid or the trigger shot, nor can we perform an ultrasound to check for follicle development.

-We recommend a v-steam prior to IUI insemination, which can be done at home on your own, or in the office.
+I recommend a pelvic botanical steam prior to IUI insemination, which can be done at home on your own, or in the office.